chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 }
 ```

 This section creates a Chainguard IAM group named `example-group`, as well as a description of the group.
-This will serve as some data for the identity — which will be created by the `lambda.tf` file — to access when we test it out later on.
+This will serve as some data for the identity — we'll discuss later — to access when we test it out later on.

-Now you can move on to creating the last of our Terraform configuration files, `lambda.tf`.
+Next we'll go through `lambda.tf`, which will use this new identity resource.

 ### `lambda.tf`